Ah, the toddler stage. Not so long ago your little peanut was just hanging out, willingly wherever you set him or her. Now… not so much.

 What is ‘Time In’?
 It is intentional time spent playing with your child with no distractions.
 Put away your cell phone or device and set a timer based on the age of your child.
-For an infant, start with five minutes, and if your child is five years old, set the timer for about twenty minutes.
+For an infant, start with five minutes, for toddlers go for 10-15 and if your child is five years old, set the timer for about twenty minutes.

-Tell your five-year-old child, “I’m yours for twenty minutes – what should we do?”
+Tell your child, “I’m yours for ten minutes – what should we do?”
 Then simply follow their lead.
 Don’t correct, coach or teach.
 Go with their ideas, and be present.

 When the time is up, tell them what fun you had, and how you need to go do your work now.
-Tell them you’ll be back a little later.
-Then, twenty or thirty minutes later, check on them.
-You may need to stay in the same room initially.
+T

 When using this routine with an infant or toddler, you must stay in the same room.
 That being said, as your child is playing independently, be sure to busy yourself with another task.
 It’s not ‘independent play’ if you’re still involved.